Facebook is “Sorry” for invading your privacy yet again

 Protecting data seems to be impossible for Facebook

-Earlier this year hackers got access to personal information of 29 million people.
+Earlier this year hackers got access to personal information of 29 million users.
 Getting your intimate photos shared is a troubling thought, but getting your contact details and financial information into wrong hands can hurt you financially as well.
 ‘Potential identity thieves’ have been on a rise and in today’s digitalization era your data is utmost important.

 Third party app’s do get access to your photos.
 This is allowed by Facebook and is also approved by the user.
 But it is restricted to a certain level of photos.
 This Bug had made third party apps get access to more photos than they had approval of.
 Though it is confirmed that photos in your camera roll or gallery were not shared, it is not wrong to think they might get hacked as well.